WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 Functional programming languages are a good choice for the foundation of smart signatures because they meet three of the suggested requirements: they’re composable, they’re provable, and they’re deterministic.
 The composability and provability emerge from the fact that functional programming languages are built of pure mathematical functions; it’s easy to put them together to create more complex systems and it’s easy to prove what they do.
 The determinism emerges from the fact that functional programming languages do not support state or mutable data; they guarantee that the same inputs will always produce the same outputs.

 There are a few options for functional languages.
 Lambda calculus languages are the classic choice, but the Forth-like Bitcoin Script with its stack-driven functionality offers another possibility.
-More farflung options are also considered, such as the logical sequence calculus.
+More farflung options are also considered, such as the logical sequent calculus.

 ### Experiment \#1: Bitcoin Script